stroupo/hash-maps/README.md

     cmake --build .

 ## Testing
-In the directory `build`, that was created for building the actual binaries, run the following commands.
+In the directory `build`, that was created for building the actual binaries, run the following command.

-    cd hash_map
     ctest --verbose

+## Installation
+In the directory `build`, that was created for building the actual binaries, run the following command to install the compiled libraries.
+Make sure that you have the permissions to install system libraries.
+Otherwise change the CMake installation prefix or use `sudo`.

+    cmake --build . --target install

 ## Execution
 In the directory `build`, that was created for building the actual binaries, run the following commands.